 Ah, winter.
-The season of pasty, dry skin, holiday weight gain and red, chapped noses.
-And this is the season men find women most attractive?
-Well, yes, our bodies, at least.
+The season of pasty, dry skin, holiday weight gain, and chapped noses.
+It's also the season where men find women most attractive.
+Well, our bodies, at least.